phylotastic/datelife/cran-comments.md

-## New submission v0.6.6
+## New submission v0.6.7
-This is mainly a maintainace submission where I have:
+This is a new submission where I have:

-* fixed an error from an example coming up on Linux platforms
+* added a vignette
-* fixed a couple bugs
+*

 Thanks!